How to Hide Your Post-Op Evidence

 At Anderson Center for Hair, a member of our surgical team will wrap your head before you leave the office.
 Hence, your head will not be exposed to air and bacteria.
 A loose, structured hat can go over that covering to hide the “haircut” as well as any redness, scabbing, or bruising.

 2. Cut your hair short a couple of weeks before the robotic procedure.

 If you’re planning on the robotic FUE method, consider buzzing your hair short 2 weeks before the surgery.
 When it’s time for surgery, the surgeons will buzz it again, so if you take a week off of work for recovery, there will be no evidence of surgery upon returning to work as you will have the same haircut you had a couple of weeks ago.
 If time allows you can gradually transition your hair style to a shorter and shorter style so the change is less drastic to others.

 3. Grow or change your facial hair after surgery.

 Just like a magician, distraction is key.
 If you get people to notice that you grew a beard or started to style your facial hair differently, they’ll likely pay attention to the hair on your face instead of the hair on top of your head.

-This method blends the best of both worlds as it leaves hair long on top but requires the back and sides to be cut very short.
-Though this still exposes immediate redness and scabbing post-surgery, it reduces the time needed to grow hair back and appear normal to those around you.
+This method blends the best of both worlds.
+It leaves hair long on top but requires the patient to cut the back and sides very short.
+This still exposes immediate redness and scabbing post-surgery.
+However, it reduces the time needed to grow hair back and appear normal to those around you.
 Not all patients qualify for this method, so talk to your surgeon to see if this is an option for you.